College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-The Missouri State University - Springfield Student to Faculty Ratio & Faculty Composition
+The Missouri State University-Springfield Student to Faculty Ratio & Faculty Composition

 Does Missouri State have a good student to faculty ratio?

-Poor Student to Faculty Ratio
+Student to Faculty Ratio is Higher Than Average

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
-These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
-It does not include employees that have been identified by Missouri State University - Springfield as primarily performing research or public service.
+These include both those employees designated as either “primarily instructional” or as “instructional combined with research/public service”.
+It does not include employees that have been identified by Missouri State University-Springfield as primarily performing research or public service.

-Total of Instructional Employees1,07273933368.9%
+Total of Instructional Employees 1,064 699 365 66%

-Total of Those With Faculty Status1,07273933368.9%
+Total of Those With Faculty Status 1,064 699 365 66%

-Not on Tenure Track50518532036.6%
+Not on Tenure Track 555 201 354 36%

 Lower Than Average Use of Adjuncts or Part-Time Teachers

 Colleges often use part-time professors and adjuncts to teach courses, rather than full-time faculty.
 This hiring practice is primarily a way to save money amid increasingly tight budgets.
 However, it is a controversial practice with strong views on either side.
 We encourage you to understand this topic more deeply, and how the colleges you are interested in approach faculty hiring.
-It's your education and your money on the line.
-Make sure you know what you are getting for it.

 You May End Up Getting Taught by a Grad Assistant

-Missouri State University - Springfield has 192 instructional graduate assistants that teach or provide teaching-related duties.
+Missouri State University-Springfield has 201 instructional graduate assistants that teach or provide teaching-related duties.
 These responsibilities could range from entirely teaching lower-level courses themselves, to assisting professors by developing teaching materials, preparing or giving exams and grading student work.
 We suggest you ask the college to what extent graduate assistants are relied on for instruction, so you know what you are paying for.
+Additionally, the school has 391 non-instructional graduate assistants.

 Continue Your Research on Missouri State